Developing Trading System

 Taking Position

 Set of conditions trigger on and trigger off events that activate and deactivate strategies.
 The same concept of situations with conditions applies when looking to take a position.
-When setting up your strategy, you will describe situations, each defined by a set of rules or conditions that — when met, I am ready execute take position event.
+When setting up your strategy, you will describe situations, each defined by a set of rules or conditions that — when met, I am ready to execute take position event.
 Taking a position refers to the act of entering into a trade, by placing orders on the exchange.

 Stage 2: Open